LTC Tree

 A quick 5-minute phone call with an agent can give you an initial assessment of whether your health profile would meet the approval guidelines.

-If you don't qualify for the hybrid policies due to health, there are alternatives like annuities that can still provide some bonuses or benefits for long-term care costs.
-An insurance specialist can help find the best options for your unique situation.
+If you don't qualify for hybrid policies due to health reasons, alternatives like annuities can still offer bonuses or benefits to help with long-term care costs.

 The key is not to assume you won't qualify - have an expert review your full health profile first.
 Many in good health can still obtain coverage.